ercang/visual-cards/README.md

 # Whats is Visual-Cards?
 Visual Cards is javascript library that can be used in single page web applications.
 It is written to replace document object model (DOM).
 Any application that is developed using visual-cards, can be drawn by different backends (DOM, Canvas or WebGL) by passing a single parameter.

 Main motivation is to find a way to increase performance of web applications for embedded devices such as Smart TVs, set-top-boxes (STB) or smart phones.
-This project was inspired by project Gibbon from Netflix which is not open-source but some information can be found on the internet.
+This project was inspired by project Gibbon from Netflix which is not open-source.
+Some information can be found on the internet.
 If you want to learn more about project Gibbon, you can watch the video linked below.

 https://www.youtube.com/watch?v=eNC0mRYGWgc

-Usually TV user-interface (10 foot user interface https://en.wikipedia.org/wiki/10-foot_user_interface ) are consist of big images and less text.
-Mostly target design aspect ratio is constant.
+Usually TV user-interface (10 foot user interface https://en.wikipedia.org/wiki/10-foot_user_interface ) consists of big images and less text.
+Targeted design aspect ratio is mostly constant (eg. 16:9).
 It is also easier to position elements as relative to their parents.
 In order to use visual-cards, application should not need a flow based positioning as CSS allows.

 ## TL;DR
 See examples at the link below and switch between renderer backends (DOM, Canvas and WebGL)